rdelos747/FNA-Utils/readme.md

 _The `Renderer` class manages rendering of `Nodes`.
 The `Renderer` class extends XNA's `Game` class, and mainly takes care of the boilerplate around loading and drawing objects._

-_Every frame, `Renderer` will loop over all `Nodes` added via `addChild()` and call their `draw` method. `Renderer` also provides a virtual `updateObjects()` method, but this does nothing about of the box. `updateObjects()` should be overridden in whatever class is derrived from `Renderer`._
+_Every frame, `Renderer` will loop over all `Nodes` added via `addChildToRoot()`, as well as all of those `Nodes'` children added via `AddChild()`, and call their `draw` method. `Renderer` also provides a virtual `updateGame()` method, but this does nothing about of the box. `updateGame()` should be overridden in whatever class is derrived from `Renderer`._

 ## Initialization

-1. `Renderer` constructor intializes `Input.inputMap` and other default game settings, most of which are located in the `/defaults` directory.
+1. When `Renderer's` constructor is called, a few important XNA attributes are initialized, including the `GraphicsDeviceManager` and the `Content` directory location.
-2. FNA calls `Renderer.initalize()` and `Renderer.loadContent()`.
-Both are virtual, but generally `loadContent()` is not needed.
+2. FNA calls `Renderer.initalize()`.
+This is virtual, and at the very least, the derrived version must call `base.Initialize()` and pass an instance of `EngineSettings`.
+Generally, this is also where we do custom game setup, such as declaring our initial game objects.
+See below for an example.
-3. `Renderer` is also initialized with a root `Node`.
-All children added to the Renderer are decendants of this node.
+3. FNA calls `Renderer.loadContent()`.
+This is also virtual are virtual, but generally `loadContent()` is not needed in the derrived class space.

 ## Game Loop

 1. FNA calls `Renderer.Update()`, which is meant to handle behind-the-scenes functions such as refreshing `Input`'s state.
-2. Renderer calls its private `defaultUpdate()` method, which will handle any default functionality that the user has not manually overridden.
-For example, if the default `inputMap` is still present, or if the user defined `inputMap` contains a key `engine_pause` that is triggered, then `defaultUpdate()` will toggle the `engineState` between `RUNNING` and `PAUSED`.
-Within `defailtUpdate()` is also code for displaying the default pause menu, or whatever pause menu the user attaches to `Renderer.pauseMenu`.
+2. `Renderer.updateGame()` is called, which should be overridden in the derrived class.
+This is the starting point for user-defined game updates.
 3. If `Renderer.engineState` is set to `EngineState.QUIT`, the game will exit here.
-4. If `Renderer.engineState` is set to `EngineState.RUNNING`, `Renderer.updateGame()` is called, which should be overridden in the derrived class.
-This is the starting point for user-defined game updates.
+4. `base.Update` is called, returning control to FNA.
-5. FNA calls `Renderer.Draw()`, which draws every `Node` that has been added so far with `Renderer.addChildToRoot()`.
-If any of these children have children of their own, it will call their draw methods, and so on.
+5. FNA calls `Renderer.Draw()`, which draws every `Node` that is a descendent of the root `Node`.
 6. Repeat.